-- 1/4 cup chickpea flour (also called garbanzo bean flour)
+- 1/4 cup (28g) lupin flour

-- 1/4 cup water
+- 3 tbsp water

-- Preheat oven to 350F.
+- Preheat oven to 350°F (377°C).

 - Carefully dip each floret into the batter (it's easiest with a fork), and lay back on to the baking dish.

 - Bake for an additional half 25-30 minutes, until the florets are crispy.